 The latest edition of the Michelin guide has been released.
-Norway has 14 restaurants awarded a coveted star rating.
+Norway now has 20 restaurants awarded a coveted star rating, more than ever before.

 Many people visiting Norway look for cheap places to eat.
 It's understandable given the country has a high cost of living, something that impacts visiting tourists.